sr260/Jobworld/README.md

 # Jobworld
 Job World is a job search app built for blue collared workers to search for jobs.
-It is developed using Flask, Html, Css, Bootstrap, Sqlite and is deployed using heroku Link to deployed web app: https://jobworldwebapp.herokuapp.com/
+It is developed using Flask, Html, Css, Bootstrap, Sqlite and is deployed using heroku.
+Link to deployed web app: https://jobworldwebapp.herokuapp.com/

 Features of Web App: